 Job Positions after B.Sc.

-Before we move on to the job position, we want to take a moment and talk about the future scope after completing B.Sc.
+Before we move on to the job position, we want to take a moment and talk about life science course future scope after completing B.Sc.
 After completing B.Sc., you can go for higher education which includes courses like M.Phil& M.Sc.
 If you are interested in research,you can stay in the research field or pursue a master’s degree in Zoology, Botany, Biology or Chemistry.
 You can even go for a skill enhancement course in subjects like Molecular Modelling, Immunology, Apiculture and Drug Design.

 - Food Scientist